vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 but will continue to record cases where something sufficiently unusual happened.

+In the afternoon and early evening, I noticed a slight increase in salivation, though not to the level that had happened shortly after my dental cleaning.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more